-Concussions are one type of mild traumatic brain injury, and they have numerous causes.
-In many cases, someone else’s negligence or bad behavior is responsible for another person’s concussion.
-Whether you sustained a concussion while playing sports or after being struck by another motor vehicle in a car crash, you may be eligible to file a claim for compensation.
+Concussions are one type of relatively mild traumatic brain injury, and have numerous causes.
+In many cases, someone else’s negligence is responsible for another person’s concussion.
+Whether you sustained a concussion while playing sports or after being struck by a motor vehicle in a car crash, you may be eligible to file a claim for compensation.

-As a catastrophic injury attorney in Ohio, I routinely represent clients in a wide variety of catastrophic injury claims, and I can help you to seek financial compensation for your concussion.
+As an injury attorney in Ohio, I routinely represent clients in a wide variety of catastrophic injury claims, and I can help you to seek financial compensation for your concussion.